12 Books That Are Actually Better In Audio Form

 We all love reading books.
 And there is something so special about feeling the weight of a book in your hands, leafing through the pages, and smelling that ink-on-paper new book smell.
 But also—there are just some books that are simply better to listen to than to read.

-We’ve collected our very favorite audiobooks for you—stories that we are super sure are better to listen to than to read silently.
-What makes them better?
-In some cases, it’s killer production value, like added music, sound effects or other extras.
-Other times, it’s a celebrity reader, like Tom Hanks or Cate Blanchett.
-And still other times, it’s because it’s read by the author, and that adds a layer of closeness and power and intimacy (we cannot think of a better word for it, sorry!) that it takes it to the next level.
+With the help of our fabulous Scary Mommy Book Club community, we’ve collected a list of must-listen-to audiobooks.
+What makes these audio stories better than their book or e-book versions?
+In some cases, it’s killer production value like added music or sound effects.
+Other times, it’s a celebrity reader like Dolly Parton or the one-and-only Julia Whelan.
+And still other times, it’s because it’s read by the author, and that adds a layer of closeness and power and intimacy that takes the story to the next level.

-It’s so hard to find time to read a novel, especially if you have kids, but even if you’re just juggling a lot of responsibilities.
-Audiobooks allow us to read while we’re cleaning, cooking, jogging, or basically any other –ing, and the following fiction audiobooks can be an even better experience than if you really did have time to put up your feet and read traditionally.
+It’s so hard to find time to read a novel — especially if you have kids, but even if you’re just juggling a lot of responsibilities.
+Audiobooks allow us to read while we’re cleaning, cooking, jogging, or basically any other –ing, and the following audiobooks can be an even better experience than if you really did have time to put your feet up and read traditionally.